kathy940411/KathrynChiang/project_part2/usa.md

 from matplotlib.patches import Polygon
 ```

-<i>Those are some functions I use for this dataset.
-We will call the functions later in the project.</i>
+_Those are some functions I use for this dataset.
+We will call the functions later in the project._

 ```python